New Jersey’s Comparative Negligence Laws for Car Accidents

 Expert Testimony

-Accident reconstruction experts can provide detailed analyses of how the accident occurred, helping to establish the sequence of events and the degree of fault for each party.
-This comprehensive approach ensures that the determination of fault is as accurate and fair as possible.
+Accident reconstruction experts analyze how an accident occurred, helping establish the sequence of events and assign fault accurately.
+Their detailed assessments ensure that fault determination is fair and precise.

 Impact of Comparative Negligence on Compensation